mca91/ITEWR_DC_Course/chapter7.md

 Have a closer look at the scatterplot, again.
 There seems to be an outlier.

 *** =instructions
 - Can you identify the country associated with the observation in the scatterplot?
+Store its name in `outlier`.
-Remove the outlier from the dataset 'ecgrowth'!
+- Remove the outlier from the dataset `ecgrowth`.
+Name the new dataset as `ecgrowth_new`.

 *** =hint